 The Company held four resource consents for DWI activities during the review period, which included a total of 68 conditions setting out the requirements that the Company must satisfy.
-All four consents were exercised during the period.
+Only three consents were active during the period.

-The Council's monitoring programme for the year under review included four annual site inspections, two injectate samples and eight groundwater samples collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included four annual site inspections, two injectate samples and seven groundwater samples collected for physicochemical analysis.
 The monitoring programme also included a significant data review component, with all injection data submitted by the Company assessed for compliance on receipt.